ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 echo "$(< README.txt)"
 ```

-The `README` file contents do not fit the terminal window.
+The `README` file contents do not fit in the terminal window.
 Therefore, you see the tail of the file in Figure 2-13.
 Use the scroll bar on the window's right side to check the head of the file.
 Also, use the Shift+PageUp and Shift+PageDown hotkeys to scroll [pages](https://en.wikipedia.org/wiki/Page_Up_and_Page_Down_keys) up and down.
 The Shift+↑ and Shift+↓ keystrokes scroll the lines.

 #### Command History